jackstenglein/career-fair-api/README.md

 * `message` (string) - Message from API to help with debugging
 * `fair` (object) - The updated fair
 * `error` (string) - The error message, if applicable

+### Interaction Endpoints

+#### `POST /interaction/new`
+Creates a new interaction between two users.
+The user making the request must be logged in and have an employer or student role.
+The other user must be either an employer or student and the opposite of the user making the request.

+Body:
+* `user` (string) - The ID of the user not making the request
+* ``